Updated December 4, 2023 to reflect Spring 2024 experience and timeline.

 We understand that a model built for so many students will not accommodate every individual; if after reading through the sample schedules below you believe that you will need accommodations during GBO, please scroll to the bottom of this page* to find instructions on how to request these accommodations.

-Spring 2024 GBO Sample Schedule (Transfer Students)
+Fall 2025 GBO Sample Schedule (Transfer Students)

-Spring 2024 GBO Sample Schedule (EAP Students)
+Fall 2025 GBO Sample Schedule (First-Year Students)

 Check In

-Grouping, GBO Small Group Time & OL Choice
+Grouping, GBO Small Group Time, & OL Choice

 Meals